 What Is a 1-Year CD?

 A certificate of deposit (CD), offered by banks and credit unions, provides a fixed interest rate (typically higher than other account types) in return for the account holder agreeing to leave the deposit for a set amount of time.
 The rate is fixed so customers know exactly how much they’ll earn by the time the CD matures.
-For a 1-year CD, the account holder agrees not to touch their deposit for one year or 12 months.
+For a 1-year CD, the account holder agrees not to touch the deposit for one year.
 At the end of the term, the full interest will be added to the deposit amount.
 The customer then has the option to withdraw the full amount or renew/change the CD.

 Who Is a 1-year CD Best For?

 A 1-year CD is appropriate for someone who wants to earn more interest than a typical savings account would offer, although occasionally you can find a savings account with an even better rate than a 1-year CD.
 But savings rates are variable, so if you think rates are likely to fall and you want to lock in a good one today, go with the CD.

 Remember, you need to be comfortable with tying up the money for one year.
 That’s because there usually are early withdrawal penalties, and the last thing you want to do is lose out on those earnings.

 A common reason to consider a 1-year CD might be if you’re saving for a trip or big event to take place next year.
 The idea is that it’s a short-term investment.
 Opening a CD helps you avoid the temptation of spending the money, and lets you earn a bit of interest while you wait for it to mature.